About Our Medical Centre

 This cooperation has allowed the town’s General Practitioners to provide an excellent medical service to the community.
 We aim to provide an ethical, efficient and comprehensive general practice service to our patients.

-Goondiwindi Medical Centre’s doctors also have a long history of involvement in General Practice Training through mentoring medical students, junior doctors and Registrars (doctors finishing their specialisation in general practice).
+The doctor’s who practice from GMC also have a long history of involvement in General Practice Training through mentoring medical students, junior doctors and Registrars (doctors finishing their specialisation in general practice).

-We are passionate about supporting our community, training doctors to work in the bush, achieving excellence through innovation, and reconciliation.
+They are passionate about supporting our community, training doctors to work in the bush, achieving excellence through innovation, and reconciliation.